cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/faq.md

 - Ensure the test user has enough permissions to access all the pages and perform different actions.

 ## Are you able to tailor vulnerability severities per target?
 We can't do that at the moment, but we have it as a future roadmap candidate.
-Due to some technical dependencies, we likely wouldn't be able to start on this soon.

 ## Do you support scans against targets with basic HTTP auth enabled?
 We don't have this feature open to customers yet.
 However, you can [contact us] if you can't work around this limitation to assist you.